ivanovlk/PallyPowerTW/README.md

 ## Additional info -> https://github.com/ivanovlk/PallyPowerTW/wiki/PallyPowerTW-Addon-Wiki

 ### Whats new:
+- GB is not allowed on pets if pets and warriors has different blessings assigned
+- If Warriors and pets have same assignment -> mark both of them as blessed when using GB
+- Update tank assignment in pfUI ( if available )
 - Allow to mark a player as a tank (and sync) in Assignment grid (middle mouse button click at player name below the class icon)
 - When a paladin leaves the party assignment grid is adjusted
 - Optional usage of PFUI HD Icons (option can be found in settings.
 Default use regular icons)